swup/fragment-plugin/README.md

 }

 /*
-* The animation for the fragment rule named "users"
+* The animation when filtering users
 */
 #users.is-changing {
   transition: opacity 250ms;